armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.http.authz/tasks/type.updateApplication.md

 </details>

 ## Example Policy
-This policy will disable the ability to create new applications, or update existing applications unless the applications have specified at least 1 role with 'write' permissions.
+This policy disables the ability to create new applications, or update existing applications unless the applications have specified at least 1 role with 'write' permissions.

 **Note:** The Spinnaker UI is not currently able to display an error message when this policy denies the action.